STABILITY IN A CHAOTIC WORLD

 There is no shortage of stress, anxiety, and conflict in the world around us.
-Unfortunately, being a person of faith does not exempt us from struggles.
-In a given year, nearly 20% of adults in the United States will experience a struggle with their mental health.
-Sadly, only 40% of those will receive some kind of help.
+You turn on the news, it seems like the world is falling apart.
+In all the chaos, confusion, stress, and anxiety, it can be difficult to find a sense of peace and stability.
+Unfortunately, being a person of faith does not exempt us from these struggles.
+Each year, nearly 20% of adults in the United States will experience a struggle with their mental health.
+Sadly, only 40% of those will receive help.

-If you need support or encouragement, please reach out to our church office and let us get you connected with one of our local resources.
+As a church body, our goal is to be mindful of everyday mental health struggles in all walks of life, to equip our ministry leaders to provide support for those who are struggling, and to connect those needing additional help to professional resources when necessary.
+If you need support or encouragement, please reach out to our church office and let us get you connected with one of our local resources

 Here are a few recommended online resources:

 For those going through grief or loss, we have a care group meeting Thursday evenings at 6:00 PM, Bastrop Campus, Room 201.